 Students should select their permanent Advisor ideally by the end of their first semester, but no later than the end of second semester.
-This selection should be based on research fit and career goal discussions with several potential advisors, and consultation with the Graduate Program Director.

-For Plan A (with thesis) students, selection of a permanent faculty Advisor must be submitted for approval to the Graduate Program Director via GradPlan (in SIS) at the same time the student enters their guidance committee members for approval, and no later than the summer following their first year for fall admits or end of first fall for spring start students.
-The new advisor must be identified in GradPlan by checking the guidance committee chair's box next to the advisor's name on the Committee tab.
+This selection should be based on research fit, discussions with several potential advisors, and consultation with the Graduate Program Director.
+Selection of a permanent faculty Advisor must be submitted for approval to the Graduate Program Director via GradPlan (in SIS) at the same time the student enters their committee members for approval, and no later than the summer following their first year for fall admits or end of first fall for spring start students.
+The new advisor must be identified in GradPlan by checking the chair's box next to the advisor's name on the committee tab.